dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

 ## Validation of Derivation Origin

 If the IDP uses principal derivation based on the front-end origin, the target canister must be validated against that origin.
-This validation prevents the derived principal being used in unintended interactions or being leaked to malicious canisters.
+This validation prevents the derived principal from being used in unintended interactions or being leaked to malicious canisters.

 To validate a target canister against an origin, the asset `/.well-known/ic-proxy-config` must be fetched from that origin.
 The target canister is allowed to be called with a principal from this origin if one of the following conditions is true:
 * the canister id is in the list of `allowedTargetCanisters`